 Prevention of Infection

 Hand washing is an effective way of preventing the spread of infectious microorganisms from one person to another.
 Hand washing is particularly important for people who handle food or who have frequent physical contact with other people.
 People visiting hospital patients who are seriously ill should wash their hands and may be asked put on a gown, mask, and gloves before entering the patient’s room.
 Many hospitals also provide sanitizing gels or foams that contain alcohol.
-Using these agents on the hands before touching patients can help prevent the spread of infection.
+Using these agents on the hands before and after touching patients can help prevent the spread of infection.